What to expect from the Assessment process

 If the test you want is only available in paper form, then you may only take an assessment test once.
 The assessment results are a placement at the level at which to begin your work.
 If the assessment staff has a question about the results, they may ask you to re-take a portion of the assessment in which case there will be no additional fee.

-We don't use the word "fail" in the Assessment Centre.
 If the admission requirement you are looking for is not met by your test scores, you will receive a placement level to begin upgrading studies.

 Generally speaking an assessment is valid so long as the test itself is still in use and the placement level (or Camosun course equivalent) recommended has not had substantial changes since the test was taken.